Want to know how to create compost the easy way?

 Many people ask us about composting.
 It’s something most of us want to do, but many people find it all too confusing.

-Here at Tayst Coffee, we build an explanation of compost, the ingredients and how to use it in your own garden
+Here at Tayst Coffee Compostable Pods, we build an explanation of compost, the ingredients, and how to use it in your own garden.

 Composting is also a good way to recycle leaves and other yard waste.
 Instead of paying a company to haul away leaves, you can compost the leaves and return the nutrients to your garden.
 Instead of buying peat moss, save money, and make your own compost!